 Applicants must also meet the program's Technical Standards.
-Program Technical Standards may be found at www.methodist.edu/paprogram/main.htm
+Program Technical Standards may be found by clicking here.

 Those applicants deemed competitive will be required to complete a successful interview with the PA Admissions Selection Committee to gain admittance into the program.